Gino Marchetti: Professional career

-Forrest Gregg in an interview: "You ask who was the best ... just my opinion, Marchetti was the best all-around player I ever played against.
+Hall of fame offensive tackle, and former NFL coach, Forrest Gregg, who had to face Marchetti, said Marchetti was the greatest player he ever played against.
+Gregg said in an interview: "You ask who was the best ... just my opinion, Marchetti was the best all-around player I ever played against.
 Great pass rusher.
 Great against the run.
 And he never let you rest."